androidovshchik/ShotDrop/README.md

 # ShotDrop++
-Analog of [ShotDrop (Screenshot Sharer)](https://play.google.com/store/apps/details?id=com.humayoun.shotdropfree).But more functional and working
+Analog of [ShotDrop (Screenshot Sharer)](https://play.google.com/store/apps/details?id=com.humayoun.shotdropfree).
+But more functional and working

 ### Features:
 * Two methods for observing any path (on some devices first way not working)